“The most difficult thing was becoming confident in my newly acquired skills.”

 The most difficult thing was becoming confident in my newly acquired skills and selling myself in job interviews after graduating the bootcamp.

-It can be scary to apply to a full time role in a field you knew very little about half a year ago.
+It can be scary to apply to a full time role in a field you knew very little about six months prior.

 Luckily Ironhack have a great job search mentoring program to embolden you to just go for it and feel like you can do it.